 Not too long ago, I wrote an article for Forbes entitled, 3 Unforgettable Under-The-Radar Towns in Italy that simply wow-ed us.
 We had no plans to visit any of these small Italian villages and simply “discovered” them on the way to someplace else.
 Yet, these little places created indelible memories.

-Our suggestion: Travel slowly, find a place to stay for a couple of weeks or more in a medium-size city, and explore the area around you by car, public transportation, by bike or on foot.
+Our suggestion: Travel slowly, find a place to stay for a couple of weeks or more in a medium-sized city, and explore the area around you by car, public transportation, by bike, or on foot.

 Thank you to these wonderful students for daring to learn and write in a second language, and sharing their impressions with such eloquence.

 Here are the students’ suggestions of 7 small Italian villages that you won’t find over-run by tourists (only lightly edited by me and their teacher):